ifesdjeen/binaer/README.md

 complicated to read, extend and compose.
 By using CPS, you can create branches, repeats, optional fields

-# Simple Pascal String
+# General idea

+In order to construct a flexible parser, you should parse things in an incremental fashion and keep all parts of the parser interchangeable.
+Continuation is helping you to create an incremental parser (e.g. one that will execute one step at a time, and each step will receive the result of execution of the previous step).

-Pascal Style strings is the simplest binary protocol you can implement.
+Let's look at a simple example of the Pascal-style Strings.
+This is probably the simplest part of the binary protocol one can implement.
 It's also called `netstrings` sometimes.
 The idea behind it is that you encode the String by encoding it with `int` that indicates how many characters there are in the encoded String, followed by the chars themselves:

 ```
 0   4                 10